-You can still stay for free by using groups like couchsurfing whose members believe - as I do - that travel can change the world and that getting to know one another is the best way to do that.
+You can still stay for free by using some of the free homestay groups like couchsurfing whose members believe – as I do – that travel can change the world and that getting to know one another is the best way to do that.

 Becoming a housesitter is an increasingly popular option for travelers.